tom68-ll/SAFENLIDB/README.md

 # **🛡️SafeNLIDB**

-This repository contains the code for the paper **"SafeNLIDB: A Privacy-Preserving Safety Alignment Framework for LLM-based Natural Language Database Interfaces"**.
+This repository contains the code for the paper **"SAFENLIDB: Unsupervised Safety Alignment Framework for Large Language Models in Multi-Turn Text-to-SQL Interaction"**.

 ![path](framework.jpg "Framework")